vitalitylearning2021/basicModelsTensorFlow/index.md

      <em>Figure 12.
 Hyperplanes.</em>
 </p>

 A hyperplane linearly separating a dataset could not exist.
 In this case, a non-linear mapping becomes necessary to embed the dataset in a larger dimensional space moving, for example, from two to three dimensions and making the data linearly separable.
-In the following, we will consider the simple clas in which the data can be linearly separated.
+In the following, we will consider the simple case in which the data can be linearly separated.

 The SVM algorithm has the purpose of determining the hyperplane dividing, *at the best*, the support vectors in classes. *At the best* means that, if more than a hyperplane exists and to improve the classification accuracy on new observations, the algorithm searches for that having the largest margin to the support vectors.
 By support vectors we mean the closest dataset points to the dividing hyperplane, see figure [11](#linearSeparation).
 The margin, instead, is the distance between the support vectors of the two classes that are closest to the hyperplane, as in the below figure